eeiler/Team-8-ERPNext/Designing for SSE/Designing for SSE.md

 Threats numbers from the above report: 1, 9, 10, 31, 50, 57, 65
 Observations:
 ### Repudiation
-Threats numbers from the above report: 2, 12, 38, 51
+Threats numbers from the above report: 2, 12, 38, 51Observations:
-Observations:
 ### Spoofing
-Threats numbers from the above report:  17, 19
+Threats numbers from the above report:  17, 19Observations:
-Observations:
 ### Escalation of Priviledge
 Threats numbers from the above report:  20
 Observations: